Flat as a Pancake

 Flat as a Pancake is the debut studio album by American rock band Head East.
-At first, the album was released independently on Pyramid Records.
+The album was originally released independently by Pyramid Records.
 However, when radio stations began to play the song "Never Been Any Reason", A&M Records signed the band and re-released the album in June 1975.

-It is Head East's only album to be certified Gold by the RIAA.

-Head East recorded the album at Golden Voice Studios in South Pekin, Illinois.
+The album was certified gold on September 19, 1978, by the RIAA and is their only certified album.
+The album, which was recorded at the Golden Voice Studios in South Pekin, Illinois, is their most successful.

-The diner photographed on the back cover of the A&M reissue is the Rite-Way Diner, still in business (now as the Olivette Diner) at 9638 Olive Blvd, Olivette, Missouri.
+The diner photographed on the back cover of the A&M reissue is the Rite-Way Diner, still in operation (now as the Olivette Diner) at 9638 Olive Blvd, Olivette, Missouri.